dotnet/project-system/docs/repo/property-pages/README.md

 This documentation details the updated Project Properties UI and associated back end, added to Visual Studio in 2021.

-⚠ This feature is still under development.
-These documents may talk about features as if they already exist, though they may not yet be available in public builds.

 ## Goals

 1. Metadata-driven design.
 The existing property pages are mostly a series of custom WinForms- and/or WPF-based controls, often with custom code for accessing underlying property information.
 Adding a new page or even a new property is difficult and time-consuming, and properly enforcing visual consistency, theming, accessibility, and extensibility is almost impossible.
 With the new pages we take the approach of defining pages and properties in a declarative manner, and having the system generate the corresponding UI using metadata on the properties.
 Similarly, property metadata drives the retrieval and storage of property values.